MamidalaV/stock-analysis/README.md

         tickers(10) = "TERP"
         tickers(11) = "VSLR"
     ```
-    - Using multiple 'For' loops and If-then statements, the array is used to loop through all rows in the worksheet to aggregate volume, starting price and ending price of each ticker.
+    - Using 'For' loops and If-then statements, the array is used to loop through all rows in the worksheet to aggregate volume, starting price and ending price of each ticker.
     ```
     For i = 0 To 11
         ticker = tickers(i)